HarveyL101/Race_Control/Notes.md

  * Start a race timer - x
  * Record the finish time of each runner in that race - x
  * Submit results to a server - x
- * Clear race results from their device after the race
+ * Clear race results from their device after the race - x

 ### The mobile app must be able to:
  * Record race results on a phone that is in "airplane mode" - i.e. offline